A small service station on an old and busy section of the A1.

 Roadchef have objected to the proposal, on the grounds that it would be an inappropriate place for it.

-Despite all of this, the site was officially de-branded from BP on 1 April 2023 and is expected to fully rebrand to the Welcome Break brand before the end of 2023.
+Despite all of this, the site was officially de-branded from BP on 1 April 2023 and was rebranded to the Welcome Break brand in summer 2023.
+Welcome Break also now intend to add a Greggs pod to the existing car park, as well as introducing a new shop brand to the site.

 Newark (52 miles)